ampotos/dynStruct/todo/future_work.md

 	Until now all test are done using GCC, using an other compiler is not supposed to be a problem but this need the same check than multi-threaded program.

-#check the behavior with emacs

-       emacs just don't start

-# store opcode for each acces and disass in python with capstone
+#store opcode for each acces and disass in python with capstone

-  	it could be very helpfull to have the instruction who did the access
+  	it could be very helpfull to have the instruction which did the access to understand certain behavior.
+	this will also help to have better type recovery.

 #add possibility to add an other dynamo file to a serialized file (by loading both of them):